denis12301232/react-hydratable/README.md

 `htmlPrefix`: prefix string that is added crawling result (if blank, `<!DOCTYPE html>` is not included)

 `pageCount`: multi-page crawling is support. if you increase this value, crawling speed is up, but may stress to server.

+`retryCount`: if crawling is fail, do retry as retryCount times automatically.